How To: Obtain an OAuth2 Token from Azure REST API using Postman and JavaScript (PowerShell included too!)

 From Postman, create a collection with the following

-on it.The values for
+Variableson it.The values for

-should be obtained from your Azure account and the Client App Registration within Azure AD.
+tenantId,clientSecret, andclientIdshould be obtained from your Azure account and the Client App Registration within Azure AD.

 Copy & Paste the following JavaScript into the

-section of the collection.The script will check if a
+Pre-request Scriptsection of the collection.The script will check if a

-has already been obtained (or if it's expired) and fetch a new one if needed.
-If the request was successful, thebearerToken
+bearerTokenhas already been obtained (or if it's expired) and fetch a new one if needed.
+If the request was successful, thebearerTokenandbearerTokenExpiresOnvalues will be set on the collection.

 if(!pm.collectionVariables.get("bearerToken") || Date.now() > new Date(pm.collectionVariables.get("bearerTokenExpiresOn") * 1000)) {